sunnymopada/redux-instagram/readme.md

 # Learn Redux

+Hey!

+Incase if you are going through this repo code, Many clean code practises and naming conventions are not followed.
 This is Practise app while learning redux with learnredux.com

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.

 ## Running